CS-433/cs-433-project-2-rainbow-triangle/README.md

 ### Results at a glance

+Our best model was based on Bert and had a 0.896 accuracy and 0.897 F1 score on AIcrowd.

 ## Dependencies
 To properly run our code you will have to install some dependencies.
 Our suggestion is to use a Python environment (we used Anaconda).